Colchester: Arts

 Opened in 1972, the Mercury Theatre is a repertory theatre.
 Located nearby is Colchester Arts Centre, a multi-function arts venue located in the former St Mary-at-the-Walls church, and home of the Colchester Beer Festival.
 The Headgate Theatre is also located in Colchester.
+There are several bars with live music.

 Firstsite is a contemporary art organisation, based in the Visual Arts Facility, which was designed by Rafael Viñoly, and opened in September 2011, at a total cost of approximately £25.5 million, £9 million more than the original estimate.

 The Minories houses The Minories Galleries, which is managed by Colchester Institute and presents contemporary exhibitions by artists from the region.
 The building is owned by the Victor Batte-Lay Foundation.

-There are several bars with live music.
+The Colchester Art Society was founded in 1946 and hosts regular exhibitions in the city, including at the Minories Galleries, Cuckoo Farm Studios, as well as lectures at Firstsite.

 In 2009, an art collective called 'Slack Space' took up some of the closed-down shops in the centre and converted them into art galleries with the hope of promoting art and design.
 The Colchester School of Art, opened in 1885, is based in the Colchester Institute, near the centre.

+The annual Colchester Fringe has taken place in October since 2021.
+The two-week event sees comedy, theatre, music and other performing arts take place at venues across the city including the Mercury Theatre, Headgate Theatre and Colchester Arts Centre.

 A film festival, showcasing a selection of new feature and short films from around the world and centred at the VAF, was held from to 2012 to 2017 (excluding 2016).

-There are 12 cinema screens spread across the 8 screen Odeon, 3 screen Curzon and 1 screen in the firstsite gallery.
+There are 21 cinema screens spread across the 8 screen Odeon, 3 screen Curzon, one screen in the Firstsite gallery and a 9-screen Vue cinema opened at the Northern Gateway in 2026.